Trailing Whitespace Causes a Session to Be Destroyed in CakePHP

-While working on a new project using CakePHP, I’ve came across a weird problem.
-In one of the controllers the the session always came out as invalid, as
+While working on a new project using CakePHP, I’ve come across a weird problem.
+In one of the controllers, the session always came out as invalid, as

 $this->Session->valid()

 always returned false.
-I tried debugging this weird stuff, and it looked like all the session variables are unset.
+I tried debugging this weird stuff, and it looked like all the session variables were unset.
 Using

 $this->Session->error()

 to get the last error returned “Config doesn’t exist”.
-After further debugging “Config” turned out to be an internal array that is saved by CakePHP to the session and holds various internal data (some of it is used for validation like user-agent hash).
-I kept printing more and more debugging data as well as looking at CakePHP’s trac system.
+After further debugging, “Config” turned out to be an internal array that is saved by CakePHP to the session and holds various internal data (some of it is used for validation, like a user-agent hash).
+I kept printing more and more debugging data, as well as looking at CakePHP’s trac system.

-I found an interesting bug (ticket #4217) and it looked very promising, as it almost fully described my problem.
+I found an interesting bug (ticket #4217), and it looked very promising, as it almost fully described my problem.
 Unfortunately, the solution offered didn’t seem to work for me.
-But it inspired me to try and start the session manually using session_start() instead of using Cake’s startup and activate methods of the Session Component.
+But it inspired me to try starting the session manually using session_start() instead of using Cake’s startup and activate methods of the Session Component.

-I found out that the session_id() returned empty string.
-Luckily calling session_start() directly from the controller, gave me a lead.
-The session seemed to work well but a nasty error about headers already been sent showed up.
+I found out that session_id() returned an empty string.
+Luckily, calling session_start() directly from the controller gave me a lead.
+The session seemed to work well, but a nasty error about headers already being sent showed up.

-I little more investigation lead up that I had a trailing newline after my closing PHP tag in that controller file.
+A little more investigation led me to realize that I had a trailing newline after my closing PHP tag in that controller file.
 Deleting this trailing whitespace completely solved the problem.
-No need anymore to manually start the session.
-It’s pretty annoying that such a small thing like trailing new line can cause such seemingly unrelated problems in CakePHP’s session handling.
+There was no need anymore to manually start the session.
+It’s pretty annoying that such a small thing as a trailing newline can cause such seemingly unrelated problems in CakePHP’s session handling.

-Maybe CakePHP should add a little debug notice when the session doesn’t start because header were already sent.
+Maybe CakePHP should add a little debug notice when the session doesn’t start because headers were already sent.
 This can be done by modifying the else statement in the __startSession() method in cake/lib/session.php (line 557 in version 1.2.0.6311).
-I wonder what the reason they had not to inform the developer when such event happens, as I don’t see why someone will deliberately try to start the session after sending the headers, I think it only happens by mistake (at least most of the time).
+I wonder what the reason was for not informing the developer when such an event happens, as I don’t see why someone would deliberately try to start the session after sending the headers.
+I think it only happens by mistake, at least most of the time.

 Setting Up OmniComplete (Autocompletion) for wxWidgets in Vim

-I use Vim as my main IDE for C/C++ related development (as well as for almost all other development).
-If you use (or thinking about using) vim as as an IDE, you better get some good autocompletion functionality.
-This kind of autocompletion is provided by the OmniComplete, which is available since Vim 7.0.
-Just having the OmniComplete is a nice thing, but it’s much more helpful if configured properly to work with the libraries you use, such as wxWidgets.
-In this post I will show you how to get working the OmniComplete for wxWidgets, however, the procedure I will show can be easily adapted to almost all libraries.
+I use Vim as my main IDE for C/C++-related development (as well as for almost all other development).
+If you use (or are thinking about using) Vim as an IDE, you better get some good autocompletion functionality.
+This kind of autocompletion is provided by OmniComplete, which has been available since Vim 7.0.
+Just having OmniComplete is a nice thing, but it’s much more helpful if it’s configured properly to work with the libraries you use, such as wxWidgets.
+In this post, I will show you how to get OmniComplete working for wxWidgets.
+However, the procedure I will show can be easily adapted to almost all libraries.

 Continue reading Setting Up OmniComplete (Autocompletion) for wxWidgets in Vim